cryptidtech/multisig/README.md

             octets            of octets
 ```

-The Multikey format allows tools that don't recognize the key codec to at least
+The Multisig format allows tools that don't recognize the key codec to at least
 know how many octets are in the Multisig data so that it can skip over it.
 This
 format is also designed to support any kind of digital signature, even
 signatures with multiple signature payloads such as threshold signatures.
 This